Leonardo-Notargiacomo/SkyVoyage/analysis/UseCases.md

 **Actor**: Sales Employee

-**Description**: Sales Employee search for flights for a customer.
+**Description**: A sales employee searches for available flights based on specified criteria.

-**Precondition**: Sales Employee is logged into the system.
+**Precondition**:  The sales employee is logged into the system.

 **Scenario**:
-1. Actor inputs flight details in the search section (arrival, depature, date, ...).
-2. System displays the employee all available flights.
-3. Actor selects the preferd flight to create a new booking.
+1. The sales employee selects the flight search section.
-4. System prompts the actor to enter the booking details (firstname, lastname, email ).
-5. Actor enters the required information.
-6. System validates the information and create new booking.

-**Result**: Sales Employee successfully search for a flight and creates a new booking for the customer.
+2. The system displays the flight search interface.
+3. The sales employee enters search criteria (e.g., departure city, date, number of passengers...).
+4. The sales employee submits the search request.
+5. The system processes the request and retrieves available flights.
+6. The system displays a list of available flights matching the search criteria.

+**Result**: The sales employee successfully views a list of available flights.

 **Exception**:
-- **4a.**
-- **6a.**
-- **6b.**
+- **4a.** If no flights match the criteria, the system displays a message no results found and suggests alternative options.
+- **5a.** If the system encounters an error retrieving flights, an error message is displayed.

 **Extensions**:
-- **5a** Account manager can assign an additional role to the employee.
-1.
-2.
-3.
-4.
+- **5b** The sales employee can apply additional filters (e.g., price, airline, layovers).
+1. The sales employee selects filter options.
+2. The system updates the flight list based on the selected filters.

 ---